-With the shorter nights and winter soon upon us, many of us can expect the snow to be falling soon.
+With shorter nights and winter coming, many of us can expect the snow to be falling soon (if not already).
 Winter is a great time to enjoy a different set of outdoor activities such as skiing, snowshoeing, skating and tobogganing.
 Many of us will also have to spend some time getting out a shovel and digging their car, driveway or sidewalk, out from the snow.

-First, it’s done in the cold weather.
-Being exposed to cold weather causes our arteries to constrict at a time when we want them to open to allow more blood flow to our heart and working muscles.
-This can lead to higher blood pressure and poor blood flow to the heart resulting in greater work for the heart.
-Indeed, colder weather puts us at greater risk for heart attacks and stroke.
+So if snow shovelling is a good activity, why all the heart attacks?
+First off, snow shovelling is done in the cold weather.
+As with any other cold weather activity, your body takes longer to warm-up.
+Being exposed to cold weather causes our arteries to constrict at a time when we want them to open to allow more blood flow to our working muscles.
+This can lead to higher blood pressure resulting in greater work for the heart.
+Indeed, colder weather increases one’s chance for a heart attack or stroke.

-Shovelling snow is an activity that many of us will have to do at some point each winter, and whether it is us or a loved one doing it, it’s important to recognize that it is more than just a chore, it’s a way to be active.
+Shovelling snow is an activity that many of us will have to do at some point each winter, and whether it is us or a loved one doing it, it’s important to recognize that it is more than just a chore, it’s a vigorous activity similar to running and a great way to be active.

 If you like this post, don’t forget to subscribe to my blog by clicking the FOLLOW button at the top of the right panel.

 This post was originally published on December 6, 2017 and updated on December 2, 2020.